-Located in Mabee Library, the Academic Support Center assists students who struggle academically, need tutoring, have a documented learning disability, or are on academic probation.
+Located in Mabee Library, the Academic Support Center assists students who request additional assistance on their academic journey.
+Students may struggle academically, need tutoring, have a documented learning disability, or are on academic probation.
+The Academic Support Office works closely with faculty to provide reasonable accommodations for students who have documented disabilities.